-To optimize your call center’s performance, you need to think about improving your customers’ experience.
+To achieve the level of call center optimization you are aiming for, you need to think about improving your customers’ experience.
 After all, customer-centric companies are 60% more profitable.

 While incredible customer service should always be a call center’s goal, it shouldn’t be your only goal.
 If your agents have polite, customer interactions — that’s great!
 But it’s not enough.
 Customers want a pleasant phone experience, but not as much as they want a quick and easy call resolution.

 Luckily, a successful call center is within reach.
 With some careful thought and these helpful tips, you can optimize your call center’s performance: